 We respect people, value diversity and are committed to equity.

-We aim for excellence, continuously improving services based on feedback from our service users, the effective use of technology, resources and our people.
+We will aim for excellence continuous improvement to services, based on feedback from service users, effective use of technology, resources and our people.

-Services are better when people are able to participate in their development and delivery - as service users, volunteers, staff and partners.
-We recognise and value the contribution of volunteers, service users and staff in our organisation and their communities.
+Services are better when people are able to participate in their development and delivery - as service users, volunteers staff and partners.
+We recognise and value the contribution of volunteers service users and staff in our organisation and in their communities.

 Service users, volunteers, partners and staff are proud to be part of Yorkshire MESMAC group of services.

 VALUE FOR MONEY

-Each pound that we receive can only be spent once, we will ensure that we use each one to maximise the value to our communities.
+Each pound we receive can only be spent once, we will ensure that we use each one to maximise the benefits to our communities.

 At Yorkshire MESMAC we are proud of our historical focus on work with Gay, Bisexual men, men who have sex with men and wider Lesbian, Gay, Bisexual, Trans and Questioning communities; and we are committed to continuing this work.

 Yorkshire MESMAC has developed from skills and experience gained working with LGBTQ communities.
 We are currently made up of community based services that work predominately with those communities who are disproportionately affected by HIV, STIs and mental health inequality.

 Whilst each service within the Yorkshire MESMAC Group, has a different focus they all operate within a common strategic management, support and planning framework.
 More importantly all services with Yorkshire MESMAC Group of services share the same core aims, values and goals.

 All people, regardless of their sexuality, gender, sexual identity or HIV status, are entitled to the same rights and respect as all other people

 Build an HIV and STI aware population that has knowledge, skills, and resources and access to a range of high quality, timely services.